 The engineering company, now under the leadership of Meiggs’ nephew, Minor Cooper Keith, seizes the opportunity and starts up a steamboat line in 1890 from Puerto Limón to New Orleans to export bananas.
 This spin off from the engineering operation soon becomes known as Tropical Trading & Transport Company.
 Nine years and two mergers later the company emerges as the powerful United Fruit Company (with Keith as its VP), controlling an empire of banana plantations in the Dominican Republic, Cuba, Colombia, Costa Rica, Jamaica and Panama, a vast railroad / infrastructure network, a large fleet of reefer ships and more than 75% of the North American banana trade (about 400.000 tons a year).

 The reefer ships of the United Fruit Co.
 (UFC) were mostly of the ‘cargo liner’ type.
 While bananas went in the hold, a number of cabins were available in the superstructure, initially only used to take company personnel around operational areas.
-But it didn’t take long for enterprising company heads to figure out that these could be marketed as cruise cabins and produce additional revenue.
+But it didn’t take long for enterprising company execs to figure out that these could be marketed as cruise cabins and produce additional revenue.
 Many of the reefer ships called at multiple Caribbean ports to pick up fruit, so that qualified as ‘an itinerary’ and they departed many different US ports (Atlantic and Pacific), permitting broad access to the passenger source market.
 As far as competition, there was barely any – a few companies were operating seasonally in the region but nowhere near as affordably and extensively as the UFC could.
 All it took was a bit of clever marketing to style the workaday banana boats as elegant cruise ships.